longevityframework/longevity/manual/root-type/properties.md

 Properties are used to build [keys](keys.html), [indexes](indexes.html), and [queries](../repo/query.html).
-Presently, you can use raw string paths anywhere you can use a `Prop`, but we encourage you to use `Props` instead, as the string-based API will probably go away in the future.
+Presently, you can use raw string paths anywhere you can use a `Prop`, but we encourage you to use `Props` instead, as the string-based API is now deprecated, and will be removed soon.
 The `Prop` allows us for expressive typing while building [key values](../repo/retrieve-keyval.html) and [queries](../repo/query.html), and we're looking to improve the type safety of these features.
 We're also looking at a more fluent API for